What is plastic surgery?

 Plastic surgery today

-We end our journey through the history and development of plastic surgery at REDEKER AESTHETICS – one of the leading addresses for plastic surgery and regenerative medicine in Cham, Zug.
-We perform treatments using the most modern techniques and technologies and maintain our commitment to excellence.
-Guided by an insatiable thirst for knowledge, I actively participate in conferences and clinical trials to integrate scientific advances into my practice.
-I offer patients the certainty that the treatments are safe, effective and state-of-the-art and lead to excellent and natural-looking results.
-I create individual treatment plans that are tailored to the uniqueness and specific needs of the individual.
-At REDEKER AESTHETICS, the satisfaction rate is remarkably high, regardless of whether it is regenerative medicine or cosmetic surgery.
-With our expert guidance, the journey towards your goal of improved body image will be truly special.
-Embark on a new journey and arrange a consultation appointment with REDEKER AESTHETICS.
-Discover the safest and most advanced plastic surgery options and redefine your aesthetic journey today!
+We end our journey through the history and development of plastic surgery at REDEKER AESTHETICS – one of the leading addresses for plastic surgery and regenerative medicine in Switzerland.
+We perform treatments using state-of-the-art techniques and technologies and maintain our commitment to excellence.
+Driven by an insatiable thirst for knowledge, I actively participate in conferences and clinical trials to integrate scientific advances into my practice.
+I offer patients the assurance that treatments are safe, effective and state of the art, leading to excellent and natural-looking results.
+I create customized treatment plans that are tailored to the uniqueness and specific individual needs.
+At REDEKER AESTHETICS, the satisfaction rate is remarkably high, whether it’s regenerative medicine or cosmetic surgery.
+Under our expert guidance, the journey to your goal of improved body image becomes something truly special.